CIQ

 Analyzing the number of back-ports into RHEL 8.8 we find that there are 111750 individual commits listed in the change-log.
 Analyzing this further we can see when these commits were back-ported over time.

-commits to rhel Figure 1.
+Chart demonstrating the rise and decline of commits to RHEL 8.8 between August 2018 and June 2023 Figure 1.
 Number of commits to RHEL 8.8 over time.

 This only looks at the number of back-ported commits, not their content or sizes, but it gives a rough understanding of the process.
 Initially in the life-cycle of major release RHEL 8, there is steady back-porting activity.
 This means that the kernel version number of 4.18 does not accurately describe the actual shipped RHEL 8 kernel as there are many changes, features and sometimes entire new sub-systems that have been back-ported from later kernel releases.
 Then around November 2021 something changes and the rate of back-porting decreases.
 Not by a great amount but it is noticeable.
 Again around November 2022 the rate changes a second time and this time the drop is dramatic.